vsayala/bms-flux/eda_mcp/README.md

   - Cycle life/degradation analysis (capacity fade, resistance growth).
   - Alarm/event analysis (frequency, correlation with failures).
 - **Interactive Dashboard:**
-  - Tabs for summary, time series, boxplots, correlation heatmaps, and outlier highlighting.
-  - Sidebar filters for cell selection, time range, and feature thresholds.
-  - Export buttons for filtered data and plots as CSV/PNG.
-  - Static EDA plots and diagnostics section.
-  - Dashboard launches automatically after pipeline run (unless `--no-dashboard` is passed).
+  - Explore latest EDA run interactively with Streamlit: cell selection, feature exploration, drift, excursions, failure rates, and more.
+  - The dashboard defaults to the latest run and can be manually refreshed.
+  - It automatically refreshes every 15 minutes, preserving your selected run unless you want it to switch to the latest.
 - **Logging:**
   - Every EDA step and error is logged to both a per-run `eda.log` and the pipeline-wide `bms_master.log`.
 - **Outputs:**